aradi/fypp/docs/fypp.rst

   !
 This form is more readable
   print *, ${choose_code('a(:)', 'size(a)')}$

-If the arguments need no further processing, the direct call directive can be also used as an alternative to the line form (see next section).
+If the arguments are short, the direct call directive can be also used as an alternative to the line form (see next section).

 Direct call directive